adamwan-nexplore/unit-testing-with-jest/README.md

 - Do you need to know the output to test, but do you have to type the expected yourself?
 - What is the meaning of testable codes? (aka easier to test)

-## Terms
+## The Terms

 SUT - Subject Under Test

-Unit test - usually we are verifying the output of a function
+Unit test - Test whether a unit is working as `expected`.
+Usually we verify the output of a function.

 Entry Point - The input of the test

-Exit Point(s) - the effect after applying the data to the SUT
+Exit Point(s) - The effect / output after the input was applyed to the SUT

 ---
 ## `Write more pure functions`

 a. pure functions

-    -> return value / error (the most easiest to notice
+    -> return value / error (the most easiest to notice the change)

 b. impure functions